 Yes, our stores are open as normal.
 We do have some changes to opening times – i.e. stores closing at 10pm, rather than 11pm – in order to help our colleagues and ensure they have time to replenish stock in the store.

 How are you implementing social distancing measures in stores?

 We are following the HSE guidance on social distancing and this is now embedded across all of our stores.

 Following a successful trial at our Greystones store, we are rolling out new queue-management technology at our store entrances.
 The technology indicates the number of people in store at any one time, highlighting when it is safe to enter with directional arrows permitting entry, or a stop sign if customers need to wait.
 This is a simple, accurate way of reducing queue times and allows our colleagues spend more time helping customers.

 Throughout the store, we have put floor markings in place to remind people about social distancing and - at checkouts - we've installed plexiglass screens, as well as floor markings and signs to keep a two-metre gap at both ends.
 We are also opening every second checkout, where possible, to create more space.
 Regarding social distancing reminders, we’re reinforcing the message for our customers with advertising, signs and audio tannoy announcements, and are examining other ways that we can support social distancing across our store network.

 Yes.
 Sanitising stations are available at our store entrances.
 Our stores are regularly cleaned, but we’ve also taken on additional cleaning services so that our trolleys, baskets, self-scan machines, ‘scan as you shop’ handsets, and chip and pin terminals are regularly cleaned with disinfectant products.
 Our colleagues are taking regular breaks to wash their hands thoroughly and we have provided them with hand and surface antibacterial wipes.

-Does everyone have to wear a face covering in store?
+Do Tesco colleagues have to wear a face covering in stores?